U.S. Route 138

 U.S. Highway 138 (US 138), commissioned in 1926, is an east–west U.S. Highway in Colorado and Nebraska that travels predominantly northeast to southwest, paralleling the South Platte River and Interstate 76 (I-76).
 Similarly to the spurs of the former US 66 and US 99, US 138 is an orphan route.
 US 38 was commissioned in 1926, but US 6 was extended over it to Long Beach, California (it was subsequently truncated to Bishop, California in 1964).
 Therefore, US 138 still meets its former parent route's path.

 Route description

 Colorado

 U.S. 138 begins in Sterling at U.S. 6 and Business Loop 76.
 It goes northeast and intersects Colorado State Highway 113 southwest of Iliff.
 It becomes more easterly as it goes through Iliff, Proctor and Crook, where it intersects Colorado State Highway 55.
 It continues on to Sedgwick, where it meets Colorado State Highway 59.
 After passing through Ovid, it then meets U.S. Highway 385 west of Julesburg, and they overlap into Julesburg.
 Also in Julesburg, U.S. 138 intersects Colorado State Highway 11.
 U.S. 138 then leaves Julesburg going northeast and enters Nebraska.

 Nebraska

+The eastern terminus of U.S. highway 138 at U.S. 30 in Nebraska.

 Shortly after entering Nebraska, U.S. 138 intersects Interstate 80.
 It continues east from I-80 and enters Big Springs.
 At Big Springs, U.S. 138 turns north and ends at U.S. Highway 30.